 I cannot express how wonderful and freeing it feels to be off the train of keeping it up.

 My hair loves me now.
-It has grown thicker than it ever has and is healthier than it has ever been in my life.
+It has grown thicker and healthier than it has ever been.

 Going gray has been the best thing I have ever done.
 Thank you, Mother Nature.